Speed up software development with Slack

 - New responders quickly scan the incident channel without interrupting the flow

-- Business and IT executives get the right level of information without derailing the resolution
+- Business & IT executives get the right level of information without derailing the resolution

 Streamline incident reviews